Today's Articles

 In September 1919, The Crusader announced the formation of a new organization called the African Blood Brotherhood (ABB) to serve as a self-defense organization for blacks threatened by race riots and lynching.
 Briggs began connecting with pioneer black American Communists such as Otto Huiswoud and writer Claude McKay.
 These, in turn, connected Briggs and his publication with native-born white Communists, including Robert Minor and Rose Pastor Stokes, who took a strong interest in the so-called "Negro Question."

-They were established as a propaganda organization built on the secret society model.
-The ABB soon evolved into a propaganda arm of the Communist Party of America.
+Established as a propaganda organization and based on the secret society model, the ABB soon evolved into a propaganda arm of the Communist Party of America.
 The group was terminated in the early 1920s.

 New Poem Each Day